 I currently live in Cyprus where I’ve been riding the waves for more than two years now.
 In my first year, I was one of the only women surfers at the local beach.
 Men would constantly try and push my board when I was paddling to catch a wave.
 When you’re out in the ocean, the only thing you have is your board, so touching the one of a stranger without permission is incredibly intrusive.
 Combined with belittling remarks that left me on the verge of tears, I ended the first year struggling with an internal rage so powerful I felt like I might physically combust.

 The difference was that men were treated like they knew what they were doing.
 For example, a rumour started going around saying that my surfer friend — a man — must have started giving lessons.
 The punchline was that I couldn’t possibly be surfing with him as an equal, but only as his student.
 I was desperate to find a healthy way to cope with the blatant sexism I was experiencing.

 Happily, there was a huge increase of women surfers in my second year.
 I’m now recognised by enough of the locals that they no longer “take over” my sessions.
 However, the more ingrained in the community I become, the more exposed I am to its darker side; in the space of one summer, I’ve had to face multiple instances of sexual harassment from other beachgoers.
 Meanwhile, competition for the waves is becoming increasingly fierce and aggressive.
 As a woman, these factors often make me feel like I don’t belong.
 And yet, the waves keep calling me back.

-The morale of this story is to be as headstrong as possible.
+The moral of this story is to be as headstrong as possible.
 Use your stubbornness to keep pushing into environments that are dominated by men.
 Slowly but surely, they will become safe spaces.
 Until then, hang loose!